 Franklin’s most famous scientific experiment is likely that of flying a kite in a thunderstorm with a key attached to a piece of twine.
 The purpose of the experiment was to prove that lightning is a form of electricity.
 He published the proposal for the experiment in 1750, although there is some debate as to whether or not he actually conducted the experiment himself, due to the danger of electrocution.
 His experiments and research into electricity, a new science at the time, led the London Royal Society to award him the Copley Gold Medal.
 As a result, his name became well known both in America and abroad.

-During the Seven Years’ War (1756-1763), Franklin served in the Pennsylvania Assembly.
+During the French and Indian War (1754–1763), Franklin served in the Pennsylvania Assembly.
 He helped to organize a legal militia and was chosen as its commanding colonel.
 He used Tun Tavern in Philadelphia as a recruiting station.
 The Pennsylvania Militia was organized as Pennsylvania’s 103rd Artillery and 11th Infantry Regiment at the Continental Army.
-He set up a ring of garrisoned forts for defense against Indian raids, and eventually learned that the Indians were upset over being cheated out of their lands by Lord Thomas Penn.
+He set up a ring of garrisoned forts for defense against Indian raids and eventually learned that the Indians were upset over being cheated out of their lands by Lord Thomas Penn.
 This led to Franklin eventually turning against the Quakers.

 In December of 1776, Franklin was sent to France to serve as an ambassador of the United States, in an effort to gain aid from the French in the Revolutionary War.
 He helped negotiate the Treaty of Paris in 1783, which brought peace with Great Britain.
 He returned to the United States in 1785.

-On October 18, 1785, he was elected the sixth President of the Supreme Executive Council of Pennsylvania.
-He replaced John Dickinson.
-He was reelected to a full term on October 29, 1785, then again in Fall of 1786 and 1787.
+On October 18, 1785, he was elected the sixth President of the Supreme Executive Council of Pennsylvania, a role that is equivalent to Governor.
+He replaced fellow Founding Father John Dickinson.
+He was re-elected to a full term on October 29, 1785, then again in the Fall of 1786 and 1787.

 On April 17, 1790, Franklin passed away.
 His body was laid to rest at Christ Church Burial Ground in Philadelphia.